-Verify that the card is exhibiting correct behavior by checking the LED behavior on the physical card.
+Step 1 Verify that the card is exhibiting correct behavior by checking the LED behavior on the physical card.
 A green ACT/SBY LED indicates an active card, and a red ACT/SBY LED indicates a failed card.
-If the LED is red, complete the Physically Replace a Card, on page 362 procedure and continue with Step 9, on page 232.

-Note When you replace a card with an identical type of card, you do not need to make any changes to the database other than restoring the card's port to the IS,AINS administrative state.

-- Step 2 Verify that there truly is a loss of received signal by completing the following steps: - a) In node view (single-shelf mode) or shelf view (multishelf mode), double-click the card to open the card view. - b) View the proper input power values by clicking one of the following tabs as appropriate: - For the ADM-10G card, click Performance > Optics PM > Current Values tabs. - For the 32WSS-O and 40WSS-C cards, click the Provisioning > Optical Chn: Optical Connector x > Parameters tabs. - For the 40-SMR1-C and 40-SMR2-C cards, click the Provisioning > Optical Line > Parameters tabs. - c) Display the proper Power Failure Low threshold by clicking one of the following tabs as appropriate: - For the ADM-10G card, click Provisioning > Optics Thresholds tabs. - For the 32WSS-O and 40WSS-C cards, click the Provisioning > Optical Chn: Optical Connector x > Optics Thresholds tabs. - For the 40-SMR1-C and 40-SMR2-C cards, click the Provisioning > Optical Line > Optics Thresholds tabs. - To view the alarm thresholds (as opposed to the warning thresholds), check the Alarm check box on the bottom-left of the Optics Thresholds tab and click Reset. - d) Compare the actual assigned Power value with the Alarm Threshold value and complete one of the following actions: - If the Power value is less than the Fail Low threshold, go to Step 3, on page 231. - If the Power value is greater than the Fail Low threshold plus the alarm hysteresis (or allowance value) default of 1 dBm, complete the Reset a Card in CTC, on page 359 procedure for the card.

-If the alarm does not clear, complete the Physically Replace a Card, on page 362 procedure and continue to Step 9, on page 232.
+If the LED is red, complete the Physically Replace a Card, on page 397 procedure and continue with Step 9, on page 253.
+Not hen you replace a card with an identical type of card, you do not need to make any changes to the tabase other than restoring the card's port to the IS,AINS administrative state.
+Step 2 a) In nod view. t there truly is a loss of received signal by completing the following steps: le view (single-shelf mode) or shelf view (multishelf mode), double-click the card to open the card b) the proper input power values by clicking one of the following tabs as appropriate: • F for the ADM-10G card, click Performance > Optics PM > Current Values tabs. for the 32WSS-O and 40WSS-C cards, click the Provisioning > Optical Chn: Optical Connector > Parameters tabs.
+For the 40-SMR1-C and 40-SMR2-C cards, click the Provisioning > Optical Line > Parameters abs. c) Displa y the proper Power Failure Low threshold by clicking one of the following tabs as appropriate: • F for the ADM-10G card, click Provisioning > Optics Thresholds tabs.
+For the 32WSS-O and 40WSS-C cards, click the Provisioning > Optical Chn: Optical Connector > Optics Thresholds tabs. for the 40-SMR1-C and 40-SMR2-C cards, click the Provisioning > Optical Line > Optics Thresholds tabs. Тір To view the alarm thresholds (as opposed to the warning thresholds), check the Alarm check box on the bottom-left of the Optics Thresholds tab and click Reset . d) are the actual assigned Power value with the Alarm Threshold value and complete one of the ving actions: • It f the Power value is less than the Fail Low threshold, go to Step 3, on page 252. f the Power value is greater than the Fail Low threshold plus the alarm hysteresis (or allowance alue) default of 1 dBm, complete the Reset a Card in CTC, on page 394 procedure for the card.
+If the alarm does not clear, complete the Physically Replace a Card, on page 397 procedure and continue to Step 9, on page 253.
 Note When you replace a card with an identical type of card, you do not need to make any changes to the database other than restoring the card's port to the IS,AINS administrative state.